laurabenestan/db-RDA-and-db-MEM/README.md

 ```

 "There were no negative eigenvalues.
 No correction was applied"
-If negative or null eigenvalues are produced, they need to be explused.
+If negative or null eigenvalues are produced, they need to be excluded.

 The first four axes explains 99.4% of the enture genomic variation.
 We will keep them all to analyse all genetic variation